 While massive corporations and tiny start-ups may have many differences in budget, reputation and internal structure, they do have something in common.
 They both, regardless of size, must plan to complete their projects consistently and efficiently.
 Most businesses function on the strength of their projects.
 In fact, almost everything that an organization does is based on carrying out tasks relating to various projects.
 For a business to succeed, its processes must be aligned with project goals.
-That’s why business resource management resource management for large organizations is just as crucial as resource management for small business.
+That’s why resource management for large organizations is just as crucial as resource management for small business.

 Small Business, Big Details

 “Business”, conceptually, runs in the same way regardless of the size of the company.
 They also more or less need the same types of resources in business.
 Business resources definition, in this context, refers to both consumable (such as budgets) and renewable (such as human workers and machinery).
 It could be argued, however, the difference between size comes down to consequences.
 For instance, small companies often experience company has a narrower margin for error when it comes to completing projects than their multinational counterparts.
 If you were to miss a project deadline as a small business it could potentially derail a client relationship, cost you revenue that you had budgeted for, halt your development or even lead to the company shutting down (certainly a ‘worst-case’ scenario).
 If the same project deadline is missed by a more established, larger company their size could potentially support the loss in revenue, while their professional reputation could prevent the client from leaving, etc. and still be around to do a better job next time.